kuddai/blog/_drafts/2016-9-26-embedded-linalg.md

 # Linear operators that can be embedding in LinAlg

 Why is this cool?
 It is a general way to represent things.
-The power comes from it ability to make different operators by simply changing structure?
+The power comes from its ability to make different operators by simply changing structure?

 But are these more that just nice mathematical curiosities?
 Why is this useful or important?